Adithiyanpv/AIARA/README.md

-AIARA - A Social Robot
+AIARA - A Social Robot.